Robotic surgery is a method to perform surgery using very small tools attached to a robotic arm. The surgeon controls the robotic arm with a computer.

 The risks for any surgery are:

-Robotic surgery may have fewer risks than open and laparoscopic surgery.
+Robotic surgery has as many risks as open and laparoscopic surgery.
+However, the risks are different.

 Stop taking aspirin, blood thinners such as warfarin (Coumadin) or Plavix, anti-inflammatory medications, vitamins, or other supplements 10 days before the procedure.